Jamesb13579/my-tasty-eats/README.md

 2. **Header**

-On purpose, the Header is fixed at the top of the screen.
-Light pink was picked for the background and black for the typeface in order to contrast each other and make the text easier to read.
+The Header is placed at the top of the screen, featuring a light pink was picked for the background and black for the typeface in order to contrast each other and make the text easier to read.

 *   Logo